ga4gh/gks-core/schema/gks-core/def/MappableConcept.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
+   *  - conceptType
+      - string
+      - 0..1
+      - A term indicating the type of concept being represented by the MappableConcept.
    *  - label
       - string
       - 1..1